Want to understand more about compost toilets?

 Where does the wee go?

-For Separett toilets, If you're on land, then the easiest and simplest option is to run the urine into a small soak-away pit (aka leachate drain).
-We have a section covering soakaway pits in more detail, but essentially it's a small hole, filled with gravel, hardcore etc into which the urine will run.
-The large surface area slows the flow and enables naturally-occurring soil bacteria to feed off the nutrients in the urine and render it harmless.
+For Separett toilets, if you’re on land, then the easiest and simplest option is to run the urine into a small soak-away pit (aka leachate drain).
+We have a section covering soak-away pits in more detail, but essentially it’s a hole in the ground, filled with gravel, hardcore etc into which the urine will run.
+The large surface area of the gravel/hardcore slows the flow and enables naturally-occurring soil bacteria to feed off the nutrients in the urine and render it harmless.
 Any excess liquid will gradually and slowly dissipate in the ground.

-The properly made soakaway doesn't require any maintenance and it doesn't smell.
-It's a simple and effective solution for permanent and semi-permanent land-based installations.
+A properly made soak-away doesn’t require any maintenance and it doesn’t smell.
+It’s a simple and effective solution for permanent and semi-permanent land-based installations.

-Urine, also makes a great fertiliser, so some people like to capture it, water it down and apply it as a feed to their garden… Separate make a product called the Ejecktortank which will store the urine and connects to a hose pipe, enabling the correct dilution for feeding your garden.
+Urine, also makes a great fertiliser due to its high nitrogen content, so some people like to capture it, water it down and apply it as a feed to their garden… Separett make a product called the Ejecktortank which can store up to 50 litres of urine and connects to a hose pipe, enabling the correct dilution for feeding your garden.

 What about poo?

 Because of the separating design of the bowl, poo or solids will drop down into a container within the toilet.
-This container usually has a biodegradable liner for ease of handling.
+In Separett toilets, this container usually has a biodegradable liner for ease of handling.
+With the Air Head, the whole base of the toilet is the solids container, and because it uses an stirring mechanism, a liner is not used.

-If that sounds a bit too rustic and not your thing, then you’ll be pleased to know that the Separett Villa and Weekend models have a built-in fan that removes all odours and does away with the need for a cover material (no sawdust required!).
+If that sounds a bit too rustic and not your thing, then you’ll be pleased to know that the Separett Villa and Weekend models have a built-in fan that removes all odours and does away with the need for a cover material (no sawdust required at all).
+The Air Head toilet also has a fan that take care of the odours.

-The Separett Villa 9010 and Separett Weekend compost toilets can run from a 12V battery, so are great for off-grid use where you have a solar panel for example.
+The Separett Villa 9010 and Separett Weekend compost toilets can power the fan from a 12V battery, so are great for off-grid use where you have a solar panel for example.
 The Separett Villa 9000 and Weekend (with an adaptor) are designed to run from 230v mains.
+The Air Head has a 12 volt fan, making it ideal for boats, narrowboats, caravans and camper vans.

-How long the solids container lasts before needing to be emptied depends on a number of factors - the number of users, and how much toilet paper you use...
-As a rough guide, the Separett Villa or Weekend solids containers would last a single person between 6-8 weeks if they didn't use any other toilets.
+How long the solids container lasts before needing to be emptied depends on a number of factors – the number of users, and how much toilet paper you use… As a rough guide, the Separett Villa or Weekend solids containers would last a single person between 6-8 weeks if they didn’t use any other toilets, and the Air Head is around 4 weeks.

 So that’s it – now you know the basics of how a waterless urine diverting compost toilet works!
 You just sit down, do what you have to do, and go!
 Simple, effective, minimal moving parts and very low power consumption.